Updating Your Google My Business Profile During COVID-19

 How to Update: Navigate to the Posts tab from the left side of the dashboard.
 On the top of the page you will find a few different post options, including newly added COVID-19 Update Posts.
 Learn more about Posts on Google.

 Why it's important: Posting regularly will make customers more confident that the information they are seeing on your profile is still relevant.
 You can use a Post as free real-estate to advertise anything you want about your business.
 COVID-19 posts will appear more prominently on your listing profile.

-Give customers an idea of what your business offers or what they can expect to see when they visit by posting photos of your business.
+Give customers an idea of what your business offers or what they can expect to see when they visit by posting photos or a video of your business.

 How to Update: Navigate to the Photos tab from the left side of the dashboard.
-Click on “By Owner.”
+To add a photo click on “By Owner.”
 From there you can upload additional photos by clicking on the blue plus sign to the right.
 Make sure to set your cover photo as well.
 This lets Google know what the preferred photo should be in your Google My Business listing.

 Why it's Important: Regularly adding images to your business’ profile can help improve visibility of your business listing.
 High-quality images can make a big difference in the attractiveness of your business and have an influence over customers decision-making.
 Google’s research shows consumers are twice as likely to visit a location in-person if they see good images in their business listing.
 Taking a couple of minutes each month to add 4-5 new photos will result in a 10-30% lift in exposures for your business.

 Video allows you to show and tell even more about you and your business.
 Videos can be footage or infographics of your space, products, or services in action.
 Furthermore, utilizing video to show behind-the-scenes or introduce team members can strengthen your relationship with customers.

 8. Respond to Reviews